-The Royal Artillery Museum is a registered charity which was created to care for and display the RA collection.
+The Royal Artillery Museum is a registered charity which was created to care for and display the Royal Artillery collection.

 Our objectives are:

-Conservation - To preserve and develop the Royal Artillery’s Designated Collection, delivering the highest standards in accordance with accepted best practice for museums, and thereby ensuring that the collection we pass on to future generations is better conserved and managed than the one we inherited.
+Conservation - To preserve and develop the Royal Artillery’s collection in accordance with accepted best practice, ensuring that the collection we pass on to future generations is better conserved and managed than the one we inherited.

 Engagement – To share the Royal Artillery’s collection and heritage with the widest possible audience through engaging and inspirational interpretation, activities and events, encouraging participation and creativity.